An introduction to $p$-adic $L$-functions: Iwasawa theory for modular forms

 \section{Iwasawa theory for modular forms}

-The philosophy of the \emph{Langlands program} says that `every $L$-function should come from an automorphic form\footnote{Or more properly, an \emph{automorphic representation}, where one considers the space of all such automorphic forms under an adelic group action.}.'
-Such objects are analytic functions on adelic groups that are highly symmetric for a group action.
+An interesting source of $L$-functions are those arising from automorphic forms, analytic functions on adelic groups that are symmetric for certain group actions.
 Dirichlet characters are algebraic automorphic forms for $\GL(1)$, so Parts I and II describe `Iwasawa theory for $\GL(1)$'.
 The next natural case, of $\GL(2)$, is that of \emph{modular forms} (as explained in \cite{Wei71}).
-It is natural to ask how much of the theory above has has an analogue for modular forms.
-The short answer is \textit{all of it}; but in reality the abelian situation is the only that is fully understood.
+It is natural to ask how much of the theory above has an analogue for modular forms.
+The short answer is \textit{all of it}, though our understanding of this case is not fully complete.

-Since this topic is of major importance in modern research, it will be the focus of a sequel to these notes \cite{intro-part-II}.
-We give a brief summary here.